A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points:

-• Metallacages: Synthetic cages formed from metal ions and ligands, enabling selective guest binding and applications in drug delivery.
+• Metallacages: Synthetic cages formed from metal ions and organic ligands.
+Their precisely defined cavities enable selective guest binding and have shown promise in applications such as drug delivery and catalysis.

 Main Ideas: